kocaemre/piguard/README.md

 - Interactive map showing device locations
 - Recent activity logs

+### User Interface

+PiGuard features a clean, minimalist interface designed for efficiency:

+- Streamlined header with user account management
+- Intuitive sidebar navigation for all major sections
+- Focused content areas without visual distractions
+- Mobile-responsive design for access from any device

+### User Account Management

+From the user menu in the top-right corner, users can:

+- View their account details
+- Access settings
+- Logout from the system

 ### Camera Monitoring

 Access live and recorded footage from the Camera section.
 Features include: